 The US dollar, euro and pound sterling are all recognised currencies in Uganda, and both euros and dollars are now widely accepted for cash payments.
 Other international currencies may also be accepted in some places in the major cities, although visitors may struggle with other currencies in smaller towns.

-American Express, Diners, MasterCard and Visa are accepted but not widely used.
+American Express, Discover Cards and MasterCard are rarely accepted, except in a few spots.
+Visa cards are readily accepted.
 Some large hotels, restaurants, travel agencies and shops in urban areas accept credit cards.

 ATMs are available in the larger cities.

 Traveller's cheques are not widely accepted outside Kampala.
 To avoid additional exchange rate charges, travellers are advised to take traveller's cheques in US Dollars or Pounds Sterling.
 It is advised that travellers bring sufficient US dollars in cash in case of emergencies.
 Higher denomination bills usually give a better exchange rate than smaller notes.
 If you have to use a traveller’s cheque it is best to use American Express ones only.